ChaeOkay/Craiglist_Sinatra/README.md

 and to update an existing record (say with id 1234) we'd want to post to /posts/1234.

 Controllers should either redirect to another URL or render a page.
 Typically, a page loaded via HTTP POST will redirect to an appropriate URL if a request succeeds and render an error page, otherwise.

-##Ship it!
-Make sure the core features work.
-We should be able to download your app, run it, and do the follow:

-Choose a category to browse
-View all postings in a particular category
-View a particular posting
-Create my own posting
-Edit my postings by using the "secret key" that I get after creating my posting Add One Final Feature
-One last feature to add: the "this is awesome" feature.
-What does awesome mean?
-It can mean anything.
-The code is awesome, there are new awesome features, the design is awesome.

-We'll be picking one pair at random tomorrow morning to show off their version of Craigslist.
-They'll get a full-on UX and code review.

-This isn't a race; there's no finish line, only a deadline (tomorrow, duh!).
-Take the time to make this application something you're proud of.
-It doesn't have to be flashy — it could be a difficult technical hurdle you overcame.